elstamey/bootstrapping_legacy/Bootstrapping Legacy.md

 2. Study the codebase

-3. Examine the new feature requests; investigate how they might be implemented
+3. Examine the new feature requests

 --

-### New Features
+### Examine New Feature Requests

-- Examine the new feature requests
+- What new features are needed?

-- Investigate how they might be implemented
+- How they might be implemented?

---
+-- example

 ### New Features: Scholarships